breezerider/pyPSSAlib/README.rst

 .. end-badges

-Python bindings for `pSSAlib <https://github.com/breezerider/pSSAlib>`_ supporting following stoachastic simulation algorithms (SSAs):
+Python bindings for `pSSAlib <https://github.com/breezerider/pSSAlib>`_ that supports running temporal simulations of chemical reaction networks using any of the following stochastic simulation algorithms (SSAs):

 * Gillespie’s direct method (DM) [1]_ as a reference;
 * partial-propensity direct method (PDM) [2]_;
 * sorting partial-propensity direct method (SPDM) [2]_;
 * partial-propensity SSA with Composition-Rejection Sampling (PSSA-CR) [3]_;

-Package provides an interface to sample individual trajectories as well as steady-stat populations.
-A number of build-in models are provided:
+Package provides an interface to sample individual trajectories as well as steady-state populations.
+Currently, only a number of build-in models are supported and provided with the package:

 * Cyclic Linear Chain (CLC) model [2]_
 * Colloidal Aggregation (CA) model [2]_